cyberark/ansible-conjur-collection/README.md

 For developers, it is easy-to-use development environment, so that they can work on the collection, roles, plugins, and playbooks without needing to run the test suite.
 The repo scripts is in dev/ to setup and teardown this environment.
 This docker-compose dev environment is really useful, including a few different services:
--	a Conjur Open Source instance
+-	A Conjur Open Source instance
--	an Ansible control node
+-	An Ansible control node
--	managed nodes to push tasks to
+-	Managed nodes to push tasks to

 ## Setup a Conjur OSS Environment